derekm28/react-capstone/README.md

-HEAAT (High Expectations At All Times) is a tennis shoe release date app.
+# HEAAT (High Expectations At All Times)

+A tennis shoe release date app.
 Built with React, Express, Node.Js and PostgreSQL.

 Site: https://heaat.herokuapp.com/